 Fig. 4-3, illustrates a Shipsurveyor 1 instrument following a 'HiHi' alarm condition.
 The audible alarm emits a continuous warble and the red LED's flash in alternate pairs.

 Fig. 4-3 LEL HiHi Alarm

-The alarm is latching, and therefore, can only be acknowledged (cleared) by the user when the gas level returns below the 20% LFL alarm limit for one second.
+The alarm is latching, and therefore, can only be acknowledged (cleared) by the user when the gas level returns below the 20% LEL alarm limit.

 To clear the latching alarm: